westerndigitalcorporation/zonedstorage.io/docs/device-mapper/dm-zoned.md

 set (the secondary set) is used as a log.
 Modified metadata are first written to the secondary set.
 The log that is created by writing to the secondary set is validated by writing an updated super block in the secondary set.
-After this log operation completes, the primary metadata set is updtaed.
+After this log operation completes, the primary metadata set is updated.
 This ensures that one of the sets is always correct.

 Flush operations are used as a commit point: when a flush operation is